quaxalber/bluetooth_2_hid/README.md

 ### 7.1.
 The Pi keeps rebooting or crashes randomly

 This is likely due to the limited power the Pi can draw from the host's USB port.
 Try these steps:

+- check the output of `vcgencmd get_throttled` and `vcgencmd measure_temp` commands.
+The Throttled status should be `0x0` and the temperature has to be less than 80°C (on most devices average temperature is in range 40-50 °C).

 - If available, connect your Pi to a USB 3 port on the host / target device (usually blue) or preferably USB-C.